What Are Godly Friendships? 10 Qualities to Look Out For

-As you go through life, you will experience all kinds of friendships, which will shape you in new and profound ways.
+As we go through life, we experience all kinds of friendships, which shape us in new and profound ways.
 After all, God designed us for friendships: “Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.”
-(Ecclesiastes 4:9-10, NIV).
+(Ecclesiastes 4:9-10).
+Unfortunately, not all friendships are created equal.
+The Bible warns us: “Do not be misled: ‘Bad company corrupts good character'” (1 Corinthians 15:33).
+As Christians, we must choose our friends wisely.
+Godly friendships should lift us up and help us stand firm in our faith.
+In this article, we’ll explore the top ten qualities that every Christian friendship should embody.

 Why Are Godly Friendships Important?

-There’s this quote by motivational speaker Jim Rohn, and he says, “You’re the average of the five people you spend the most time with.”
-In other words, your choice of friends significantly impacts you, so choose wisely.
-Godly friendships are a gift, and they play a crucial role in supporting your walk with God.
-While the wrong type of friends will lead you to compromise on your values (or even stray from what God’s got in store for you), godly friendships are built on a foundation of love, compassion, and a desire to grow together in your faith.
+Have you ever heard this common saying?
+“You’re the average of the five people you spend the most time with.”
+There’s something to glean from this phrase.
+More often than not, our choice of friends significantly impacts our lives, so we must be careful with who we spend time with.
+Godly friendships are a gift and they play a crucial role in supporting our relationship with God, as well as the beautiful journey he’s intended for us to follow.
+Unfortunately, the wrong type of friends can lead us to compromise on our values, which results in us straying from what God’s got in store for us.
+Godly friendships are built on love, compassion, and a desire to grow together in faith.

 How Do You Know if a Friendship is From God?

-A godly friendship should have a positive influence on your life, encouraging you to live in accordance with your faith.
-This friendship will also bear the fruits of the Spirit, such as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).
+A godly friendship should have a positive influence on our lives, encouraging us to live by our faith.
+These types of friendships will also bear the fruits of the Spirit, such as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).

 What Are Examples of Godly Friendships in the Bible?